This week a man knocked at my door – he was holding a grocery bag, was wearing a large brimmed hat and had a wonderful beard.

 These past few weeks have been hard.
 Last year at this time I had no idea what was going to happen on October 20th, this year I know exactly what happens on that day.

 It’s moments like these though that make my heart happy.
 I am so grateful for these two gentleman, the messenger and the giver, for their kindness.

-One day these rocks will adorn the Love Rock Memorial Garden that will be at Anna and Abby’s Yard.
+One day these rocks will be placed at Anna and Abby’s Yard.
 They will be in honor of a loving couple I’ve never met.
 I will be honored to place them there.